 Having taken Manual Therapy courses up to Level II and McKenzie Method of Mechanical Diagnosis and Therapy (MDT) courses, she is particularly interested in the therapeutic approach of the latter, which is based on education and exercises to provide the individual with the tools necessary to self-manage their pain.
-She is interested in reaching the highest level of education in this method.
+She received her certification in 2017 and she is interested in reaching the highest level of education in this method.
 Monica believes that as a physiotherapist, it is her role to guide people in their path to recovery, finding active solutions to empower her patients to be in better control of their condition.

 Call for an appointment: (514) 767-6858.